-What to Do If You Are a Sexual Assault Victim
+What to Do If You Are a Sexual Abuse Victim

 If you have survived a sexual assault or rape, you understand the horror and shame of the experience.
 Surviving the ordeal may be only the first step in dealing with long-lasting emotional trauma.
 However, there are many ways to start the recovery process.
 In the legal system, in addition to a criminal case against the assailant, you can also seek monetary damages through a civil lawsuit against your attacker.
 Further, third parties like the assailant’s employer or the property manager of the scene of the assault might have some legal responsibility for the incident, entitling the victim to additional financial recovery.
 These civil remedies are available even if there is no criminal case or if the assailant is acquitted at trial; civil cases require a lower standard of proof.
 If you are a victim of sexual assault, read on to learn how you can protect your legal rights from the beginning so that the criminal and civil legal process have the best chances of success.
 If you, your child or other loved one has been the victim of a sexual assault, preserve all evidence, call the police, get immediate medical attention, and contact an experienced law firm immediately.

 Protecting Your Interests